amyktomey/planahead/README.md

 Your name is requested.
 The program pauses, waiting for input.

+:white_check_mark: *Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program*

 A fucntion converts json files to dictionary files.

+:white_check_mark: *Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event)*

 Today's date is captured using *datetime* and compared to the keys in the dictionary, giving the location based on the day of the week.

+:white_check_mark: *Connect to an external/3rd party API and read data into your app*

 The weather API grabs the ***zip*** from the dictionary.

+:white_check_mark:*Build a conversion tool that converts user input to another type and displays it (ex: converts cups to grams)*

 Temperature is converted from Kelvin to Farenheight.

 Whew!
 Now, here are your results...